hdzcalmir/travelnik/README.md

 [![Screenshot-2.png](https://i.postimg.cc/FHXHScF1/Screenshot-2.png)](https://postimg.cc/PPKHsCwk)

 It's also important to mention that this application uses two APIs:
-1. [Mapbox](https://www.mapbox.com/) - He's been used for maps.
+1. [Mapbox](https://www.mapbox.com/) - It has been used for maps.
-2. [Booking](https://www.mapbox.com/) - He's been used to fetch apartments available in Travnik from Booking.
+2. [Booking](https://www.mapbox.com/) - It has been used to fetch apartments available in Travnik from Booking.
 3. [OpenAI](https://www.openai.com) - It has been used for interaction with tourists and other app users.
 (This feature was added as bonus after contest.)

 To make work Mapbox API work again everything that needs to be done is to add token.